agallardo55/BuybidHQ-Mobile-Fresh/spec.md

-# BuyBidHQ Functional Specification
+# BuybidHQ Functional Specification

 ## 1. Project Vision & Overview

 ### Business Summary
-**BuyBidHQ** is a Vite + React platform that helps automotive teams streamline vehicle buy-bid workflows, connect buyers and sellers, and surface competitive offers in one place.
+**BuybidHQ** is a Vite + React platform that helps automotive teams streamline vehicle buy-bid workflows, connect buyers and sellers, and surface competitive offers in one place.

 ### Primary Objective
 Manage and optimize the end-to-end bid lifecycle—from capturing leads on the marketing site to coordinating bid requests, responses, and analytics inside the authenticated dashboard.